128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-ha-node    The server on the HA node
+- ha-node: The server on the HA node

 ## `configure authority router node port-forwarding server-port`